BrushXue/OpenFOAM-AppleM1/README.md

 It takes approximately 6 minutes on M1.

 ### Known issue
-Since macOS 12.3, python 2.7 is removed.
+python 2.7 is removed in macOS 12.3+.
 Therefore `swakPythonIntegration` and `funkyPythonPostproc` are disabled.